mateusdadalt/projects/README.md

 #### Report building

 #### Report publishing
 This model is currently set to update once a day.
-However, if real-time report were required
+However, if real-time report were required, a Power BI model update step could be added to the Power Automate flow as Action 11.

 ### Implemented Features
 Real time integration